cppforlife/CedarShortcuts/README.md

     Show list of recently opened files
     (View > Standard Editor > Show Recent Files)

-You can use OS X keyboard preferences to override the shortcut for any menu item.
+You can use OS X keyboard preferences pane to override shortcut for any menu item (System Preferences > Keyboard > Keyboard Shortcuts > Application Shortcuts > '+').

 (Plugin can be uninstalled by removing `CedarShortcuts.xcplugin` from `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins`)